SeanDaniels/seandaniels.github.io/_posts/2020-05-27-sean-daniels-site-launched.md

 ---
 layout: post
-title: "Sean Daniels, Bad Coder, Posts posts"
+title: "Sean Daniels, Bad Coder, Posting a post"
 date: 2020-05-27
 ---

-I have done it.
-This is powered by [Jekyll](http://jeyllrb.com) and I am using Markdown to author my posts.
-It is pretty neat.
+This is my first entry.
+The purpose of this post is to familiarize myself with applying  [Jekyll](http://jeyllrb.com) formatting to markdown file.
+I plan on using this section to document the projects that I am currently working on.